hansonchris/android-database-wrapper/readme.md

 ## This library serves a few key purposes

-* Import the android-database-wrapper library into your project
 * Handles opening and closing database connection to (hopefully) avoid crashes due to the database not being available.
 * Enables developer to automatically create tables upon app installation, and can insert data after tables are created.
 * Enables developer to automatically handle database updates when the app version is updated.

 ##Implementation is simple

+1. Import the android-database-wrapper library into your project.
 1. Write a class that inherits from the `com.hansonchris.android.databasewrapper.Database` abstract class.
 1. Write one or more classes that inherit from the `com.hansonchris.android.databasewrapper.DatabaseTable` class.
 1. Write a class that inherits from `android.database.sqlite.SQLiteOpenHelper`.